kevindoni/autoscript-vpn/README.md

 # NOTE

-This script supports Debian OS and Ubuntu OS.This script is free version feature (ssh, ovpn, and v2ray) only.
+This script supports Debian OS and Ubuntu OS.
+This script is free version feature (ssh, ovpn, and v2ray) only.
 Contact Admin for more access.
 Before installing, please check your kernel by typing uname -r.
 If your kernel is still on version 4. or a cloud or rt version, I recommend updating it.
 For how, see the how-to-update-kernel-in-debian-10.txt file

 I like to use Debian 10 with kernel 5.10.0-0.bpo.5-amd64

 # INSTALL

-sysctl -w net.ipv6.conf.all.disable_ipv6=1 && sysctl -w net.ipv6.conf.default.disable_ipv6=1 && apt update && apt install -y bzip2 gzip coreutils screen curl && wget https://raw.githubusercontent.com/cmln-vpn/autoscript-vpn/main/setup.sh && chmod +x setup.sh && screen -S setup.sh ./setup.sh
+sysctl -w net.ipv6.conf.all.disable_ipv6=1 && sysctl -w net.ipv6.conf.default.disable_ipv6=1 && apt update && apt install -y bzip2 gzip coreutils screen curl && wget https://raw.githubusercontent.com/xfjdllvbnrt/Autoscriptnew/main/setup.sh && chmod +x setup.sh && screen -S setup.sh ./setup.sh

 # VPN SERVICES AND PORTS